WSRU: WRCK, 1980 - 1991

 In August 1981, the WRCK staff selected Gregory Beat, Coordinator of Residence Education and Student Activities, to serve as faculty advisor.
 He led the station based on his previous work and advisory experience with college radio facilities at WIUM, WVKC, and WRKC.

-During Homecoming weekend 1983, the original version of WSRU goes on the air as an educational station, broadcasting from the 2nd floor of the Eisenberg Classroom Building.
+During Homecoming weekend 1983, the original version of WSRU went on the air as an educational station, broadcasting from the 2nd floor of the Eisenberg Classroom Building.
 The programming consists of "block programming," including Jazz, Classical and Orchestral music, Rock, Easy Listening/Soft Rock, Country and Christian themed selections.
 The Communication Department-run station runs concurrently with the existing WRCK until WSRU ceases operations in 1991.
 (The license for the original WSRU was later terminated by the FCC in 2006 and then repurchased by WRSK engineer Werner Ullrich, leading to their eventual rebranding.)

 In 1990, Slippery Rock University installed and activated a campus-wide digital telephone system.
 This, in effect, eliminates the broadcast of WRCK-AM, as its carrier current AM transmission was dependent on the old analog telephone lines to the campus residence halls.
 This marks the end of AM broadcasting of any station on Slippery Rock's campus.
 As a result, WRCK applies for a new license to build a dedicated FM transmitter.
 The FCC grants the university a construction permit and the callsign WRSK, which becomes active effective November 30.
-Despite WSRU claiming WNFT as its roots and celebrating a 50-year anniversary in 2012, this legally marks the official foundation of the modern campus radio station.
-Due to having no dedicated transmission equipment, WRCK is only heard in the lobby of University Union from 1990 to 1991.
+Despite WSRU claiming WNFT as its roots and celebrating a 50th anniversary in 2012, this legally marks the official foundation of the modern campus radio station.
+Due to having no dedicated transmission equipment, WRCK was only heard in the lobby of the University Union from 1990 to 1991.

 WRSK, 1991 - 2006

 WRSK's first day on-air was September 1, 1991.
 This ends the station's 30-year history of closed-circuit broadcasting (whether through carrier current AM or locally).
-The station launched at 8am local time and played The Rolling Stones' Start Me Up to mark the milestone.
+The station launched at 8 am local time and played The Rolling Stones' Start Me Up to mark the milestone.

 During the 1992 campaign cycle, California governor and former Democratic presidential candidate Jerry Brown calls and is interviewed by Richard Hart, host of WSRU's only talk radio program, "Straight to the Hart."

 In 2003, DJ Paul Miller interviewed WWE Legend Mick "Mankind" Foley on the Low Blow Show.
 Foley then spoke at the university's Union about his time in the WWE.

 After the license for the WSRU callsign (which had been owned by the university's communications department) expires in 2005, WRSK purchases the license and becomes WSRU-FM effective December 1, 2006.

 WSRU

-In 2012, WSRU celebrated their 50th Anniversary of radio at Slippery Rock University.
+In 2012, WSRU celebrated its 50th Anniversary of radio at Slippery Rock University.